 For products approved by the TAP, MPCA staff will develop a registration letter that addresses what is necessary for the product to function within Minnesota rules, as discussed with the advisory panel.
 Once the signed letter is sent to the manufacturer, the product is registered and will be added to the list of registered products on the MPCA web site.

-- Proprietary Distribution Products Application for Registration - Subsurface Sewage Treatment System - Application form for initial product registration and product renewal for proprietary SSTS distribution media products in Minnesota.
+Application form for initial product registration and product renewal for proprietary SSTS treatment products in Minnesota.

-- Proprietary Treatment Products Application for Registration - Application form for initial product registration and product renewal for proprietary SSTS treatment products in Minnesota.
+Application form for initial product registration and product renewal for proprietary SSTS distribution media products in Minnesota.

 Renewing product registration